inc2734/snow-monkey-blocks/readme.txt

 20. Limited datetime block (The number of items can be increased or decreased freely)
 21. Countdown timer block
 22. Directory structure block (The number of items can be increased or decreased freely)
+23. Price menu block (The number of items can be increased or decreased freely)

 == Changelog ==